andreaaspesidev/concept-os/docs/FlashMemory.md

 ##### Algorithm
 The procedure involves the following steps:
 1. the kernel ensures the swap page is erased (should always be, or enters recover procedure).
 2. *if context switches are allowed during this procedure, the kernel scans the list of active components, determining for each if their code actually intersect with this page (by using the address of their HBF + their size).
-Any component with an intesection is temporarly put on hold (will not be scheduled in a context switch).*
+Any involved component is temporarily put on hold (will not be scheduled in a context switch).*
 3. writes the flash page number of the target page being swapped in the beginning of the swap page (`PAGE_NUM`).
 4. begin scanning the page, copying only `allocated_blocks` (`ALLOCATED=1 DISMISSED=0`).
 To this purpose, it uses the information provided to the system call to detect correctly where to start reading headers.
 Before start copying each block (or part of a block), called `fragments`, the kernel writes in the flash the target address for the copy back (`TA`).
 Then the actual data copy begins (in `Data`).